-An underlying presumption of Council is that much access to federal information resources is 24/7 on the Internet.
-Hence, to be where information users are when they're online the FDLP must devise means for providing a combination of machine and human intermediated 24/7 assistance on the Web.
-As systems like FDSys are developed and Internet based reference services considered, Council encourages planners to keep enduser access to both content and services in the forefront of their considerations.
+An underlying presumption of Council is that much of the access to federal information resources is available 24/7 on the Internet.
+Hence, to be where information users are when they're online, the FDLP must devise means for providing a combination of machine and human intermediated 24/7 assistance of the Web.
+As systems like FDSys are developed and Internet based reference services considered, Council encourages planners to keep end-user access to both content and services in the forefront of their considerations.

 In its ongoing effort to forge better relationships with agencies, GPO can facilitate partnerships among agency experts, depository library experts and GPO staff.
-These partnerships will serve several purposes: share reference expertise between agencies and FDLs; increase agency awareness of public information needs; educate GPO staff, librarians, and agency staff about one anothers' missions and abilities.
+These partnerships will serve several purposes: share reference expertise between agencies and FDLs; increase agency awareness of public information needs; educate GPO staff, librarians, and agency staff about one another's missions and abilities.

-Council recommends that Web services leveraging the knowledge and expertise of FDLP staff and other government information specialists be established to field reference and referral inquiries where the preponderance of users are - the Web.
+Council recommends that Web services leveraging the knowledge and expertise of FDLP staff and other government information specialists be established to field reference and referral inquiries.
 This service might incorporate live chat, forms for submitting questions, FAQs derived from a knowledge base, or email reference.

-Council also recommends that the FDLP establish a network of experts in specialized areas of reference and collections to which FDLP staff might turn for assistance with answering reference questions beyond their expertise.
+Council also recommends that the GPO establish a network of experts in specialized areas of reference and collections to which FDLP staff might turn for assistance with answering reference questions beyond their expertise.

-To assist people with using government information it's important to understand how they find it, how they want to use it, and what their expectations are.
-To make more informed assumptions about public use of federal information, we believe that careful monitoring of the PEW/Illinois9 and similar studies of how the public gets government information from libraries and the internet is critical.
-Whether this monitoring is done by the FDLP or by professional organizations, it should be widely shared and discussed among all groups - the government, depository and non-depository librarians, professional organizations, library administrators, and citizens groups.
+Council believes that careful monitoring of the PEW/Illinois9 and similar studies of how the public gets government information from libraries and the internet is critical.
+Whether this monitoring is done by the GPO and the FDLP or by professional organizations, it should be widely shared and discussed among all groups - the government, depository and non-depository librarians, professional organizations, library administrators, and citizens groups.

-Additionally, we encourage GPO and the library community to collect data on information use behavior specific to the FDLP.
+Additionally, we encourage GPO and the library community to collect data on users' information seeking behavior specific to the FDLP.
 To maintain the public trust data should only be collected in aggregate form, and individual privacy must be protected.
-Entertaining a broader perspective, this data collection could be coordinated with other federal information programs to glean insights into access to federal government information in aggregate form.
+This data collection could be coordinated with other federal information programs to glean insights into access to federal government information in aggregate form.